-We are a leading global technology company offering a creative platform for high-quality content, tools and services.
+We are a leading global technology company offering a creative platform for high-quality content, tools and services to businesses, marketing agencies and media organizations around the world.

-As such, our long-term success depends in part on our ability to attract, engage, motivate and retain highly talented individuals who are committed to our vision, strategy and values.
-One of the key objectives of our executive compensation program is to link executives' pay to their performance and their advancement of our overall annual and long-term performance and business strategies.
-Other objectives include aligning our NEOs' interests with those of our stockholders and encouraging high-performing executives to remain with the Company over the course of their careers.
-We believe that the amount of compensation for each NEO reflects experience, responsibilities, performance and service to Shutterstock and our stockholders.
+Our long-term success depends, in part, on our ability to attract, engage, motivate and retain highly talented individuals who are committed to our vision, strategy and values.
+One of the key objectives of our executive compensation program is to maintain a strong alignment between corporate performance and executive compensation by tying incentive compensation to the achievement of performance metrics that we believe increase the Company's long-term value and align our executives' interests with the interests of our stockholders.